-Second, in order to separate the optimization efforts in BLAST from the conceptual essence of the traditional lazyabstraction algorithm, we developed a re-implementation of the traditional algorithms (column 'SBE'), as described in the BLAST tool article [6].
+Second, in order to separate the optimization efforts in BLAST from the conceptual essence of the traditional lazy abstraction algorithm, we developed a re-implementation of the traditional algorithms as described in the BLAST tool article [4].
 This re-implementation is integrated as component into CPACHECKER, so that the difference between SBE and LBE is only in the algorithms, not in the environment (same parser, same BDD package, same query optimization, etc.).
 Our SBE implementation uses a DFS algorithm.
+This column is labeled as SBE.

-Third, we ran the experiments using our new LBE algorithm, which is also implemented within CPACHECKER (column LBE).
+Third, we run the experiments using our new LBE algorithm, which is also implemented within CPACHECKER.
 Our LBE implementation uses a DFS algorithm.
-Note that the purpose of our experiments is to give evidence of the performance difference between SBE and LBE, because these two settings are closest to each other, since SBE and LBE
+This column is labeled as LBE.
+Note that the purpose of our experiments is to give evidence of the performance difference between SBE and LBE, because these two settings are closest to each other, since SBE and LBE differ only in the CFA summarization and Boolean abstraction.
+The other two columns are provided to give evidence that the new approach beats the highly optimized traditional implementation BLAST.